LeviLovie/rasset/README.md

 # Rust Asset System

-Rasset is a library that provides proc macros to serialize Rust structs into a binary file at buildtime and deserialize at runtime.
+Rasset is a library that provides proc macros to serialize Rust structs into a binary file at build time and deserialize at runtime.

 ## Quick start

-Please take a look at [exaples](./examples/) and [template](./template).
+Please take a look at [examples](./examples/) and the [template](./template).

 ```rust
 asset_def! {